What does the future of volunteering look like? How can your organization prepare for a future that seems equal parts hopeful and uncertain?

 - Develop a social media presence: Launch a volunteer campaign on your social media channels to highlight exciting initiatives.

-- Adopt a volunteer app: Teen volunteers will love signing up, checking-in, and logging their time on their smartphones.
+- Adopt a volunteer app: Tech-savvy volunteers on the go will love signing up, checking in, and logging their time on their smartphones.

 - Reach your volunteers via text messaging: Boost your engagement by sending notifications and updates via text.
 You’re more likely to get a response from tech-savvy volunteers.

 When disaster strikes, it can feel as though businesses and community organizations alike seem to have only two options: sink or swim.
-But as an unprecedented 2020 offers hindsight, volunteer programs can work to prepare for future challenges.
+But as 2021 offers hindsight, volunteer programs can work to prepare for future challenges.

 Steps for Mitigating Future Risks

-To better mitigate disaster or risks, you’ll need to imagine what a sustainable future looks like for your volunteer program.
+To better mitigate disasters or risks, you’ll need to imagine what a sustainable future looks like for your volunteer program.